gnosis/GECO/Proposals/Tenzorum Proposal.md

 Moritz Neto - General Manager and UX Lead

-Radek Ostrowski - CTO
+Radek Ostrowski - CTO and Tech lead

-Mark Pereira - Fullstack developer
+Mark Pereira - Fullstack developer and Product Design

-Peter Pan - Product manager
+Daniel Bar - CEO and Project Manager

 ### What project are you building